 Three Kings Lotion Recipe

 - Make sure that all containers and ingredients are very clean.
 This lotion does not contain a preservative so to extend shelf life, make sure everything is as clean as possible.

 - Melt the emulsifying wax and coconut oil in a double boiler until just melted.

 - Remove from heat and add olive or almond oil and whisk in.

 - Slowly add water, whisking to mix until all added.

 - Return double boiler to heat and heat, stirring constantly, until the mixture becomes creamy and slightly thick.
 It will be the consistency of squeezable lotion from a store.

 - Add essential oils and whisk in.

 - Let cool and transfer to jar or bottle to store.
-I store in fridge to extend shelf life.
-Lasts for up to 3 weeks (this is why we made a small batch).

 Ever made a DIY project with your kids?
 How did it turn out?